 Doesn’t and Don’t

 Some people have trouble with the contractions doesn’t, short for does not, and don’t, short for do not.
-Doesn’t should be used with singular nouns and pronouns, while don’t should be used with plural nouns and pronouns.
+Doesn’t should be used with parts of speech like singular nouns and pronouns, while don’t should be used with plural nouns and pronouns.
 There is an exception.
 The pronouns I and you always use don’t.

 This can be confusing, but just remember the two exceptions, and you’ll get it right every time.

 One of the most confusing parts of subject verb agreement is when a phrase comes in between the subject and the verb, because this seems contradictory to the rule that the verb agrees with whatever subject noun is closest.
 This is not a contradiction of the rule, because the phrase is not part of the subject.

 One of my books is red.